 Slow Cooked Red Cabbage has an incredible soft texture, which is why it’s also called Melting Cabbage.
 In this recipe, braised with a tomato-y red wine sauce, fresh herbs, spices, lentils and carrots, it’s such a satisfying vegetarian stew.

 When you slow cook raw red cabbage, the crunchy leaves transform into a super soft, melt-in-your mouth texture.
-It's amazing vegetarian comfort food.
+It's amazing vegetarian comfort food, and can easily be made vegan.)

 And as soft as the cabbage becomes, the leaves still hold their shape, which makes for a beautiful presentation.